uh-soco/image-labeller/README.md

-# Duck-duck-tag :baby_chick:
+# duck-duck-tag :baby_chick:
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Pipeline](https://github.com/duck-duck-tag/duck-duck-tag/workflows/Pipeline/badge.svg)

-or **Tools for automated image analysis** in social sciences shall hatch into a researcher-friendly desktop application.
-This application will allow sending images for tagging via multiple image recognition services, for example IBM Watson and Microsoft Azure.
-When the image recognition process is complete, the application shows tags and their accuracy.
+or **Tools for automated image analysis** in social sciences has hatched into a researcher-friendly desktop application.
+This application allows sending images for tagging via multiple image recognition services, for example IBM Watson and Microsoft Azure.
+When the image recognition process is complete, the application shows tags and their accuracies.
 You can also export the data in CSV, JSON, and SQLite format.

-The application is being built on the specification and requirement provided by Matti Nelimarkka from the University of Helsinki.
+The application was built on the specification and requirement provided by Matti Nelimarkka from the University of Helsinki.
 Here is a link to the client's blog post about the issue [in Finnish](https://rajapinta.co/2020/02/24/onko-maailma-erilainen-riippuen-siita-kenen-tekoaly-sita-katselee/)

+The work started on top of an existing [boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate), and a lot of the functionality was first built in [another repository](https://github.com/duck-duck-tag/duck-duck-tag) under this organization.
+Later, we built our own boilerplate, moved the functionality from the other repository and continued the work here.

 ## Table of Contents